Becoming truly skilled at something takes a long time and a lot of hard work. Sometimes, you can handle this with a Training Montage

 - Out of the Dark: The Shongairi test direct "neural education" on humanity and finds us surprisingly better at receiving it than most of the Hegemony's species.
 This is no way comes back to haunt them in the end.

-- Stargate SG-1 'verse has an Ancient library that can imprint itself into a human mind, resulting in major technological advances.
+- Stargate SG-1 has the Ancient library device, which can imprint itself into a human mind, resulting in major technological advances.
 The drawback is the human brain can't handle it and the Ancient knowledge must be removed before there's permanent damage.

 - Stargate Atlantis has a device that accelerates a human's evolution to that of an Ancient, granting him Psychic Powers such as telepathy, telekinesis, healing, and super-intelligence (even more if the human in question is already a genius).
 Unfortunaly, the goal of the device is to force Ascension.
 If the subject is not ready mentally to become an Energy Being, he will die in a matter of days.
 Fortunately, it is possible to revese the process.